-Have you been inspired by this summer’s Olympic Games?
-Well, here’s the latest science on how natural supplements can safely improve your workout
+Looking for a way to increase the results of your exercise routine?
+Here's the latest science on how natural supplements can safely improve your workout

 Carbs have been used for thousands of years to enhance exercise.
 Ancient Greek athletes used honey to boost carbs.
 And they were on to something.
 Science says carbs may be the most important nutrient for athletic performance (Int J Sport Nutr 1995;5:S13-38) because they are the most efficient fuel for energy production.
 So, when it comes to diet, focus on whole grains, legumes, fruits and vegetables and reduce saturated fats.

 Carb drinks that have healthy ingredients are beneficial when the training is of longer duration, though there is no evidence of benefit for training sessions of shorter duration.
 One study asked cyclists to swish either a simple carbohydrate glucose solution, a more complex carbohydrate maltodextrin solution or a sweetened placebo solution.
 Both carb solutions led to significantly increased speed, showing the ability of carbs to improve performance (J Physiol 2009;587:1779-94).